cyruzin/codeigniter-react-boilerplate/README.md

 docker-compose up
 ```

+After that, check the project up and running: http://localhost:8080

 If you want to change Docker port, go to the "src/util" folder and modify the constants.js file.

 ## Usage